Stocks weaken, dollar gains amid Fed hike talk

 The pan-European FTSEurofirst 300 index .FTEU3 ended down 1.2 percent, as commodity-linked names fell.
 European travel and leisure stocks .SXTP fell 1.5 percent after EgyptAir jet carrying 66 passengers and crew from Paris to Cairo disappeared.

-The global index is off more than 2 percent for 2016.
+The global index is off about 2 percent for 2016.
 Concerns about the global economy persist and investors are responding to diverging policies between the Federal Reserve and other major central banks.

-Crude oil prices fell, hurt by the dollar's surge.
-A stronger dollar makes commodities denominated in greenback more expensive for holders of other currencies.
+The Fed comments are "affecting the markets today and I think it’s going to continue to affect the markets over the next few weeks as we inch closer towards June," said Jake Dollarhide, chief executive officer of Longbow Asset Management in Tulsa.

-Losses were limited by worries about more supply outages from Nigeria's main crude oil terminal.
+Oil prices settled largely unchanged as worries about Canadian and Nigerian supply outages offset the impact of a stronger dollar.
+A stronger dollar makes commodities denominated in greenbacks more expensive for holders of other currencies.

 U.S. crude Clc1 settled down 3 cents at $48.16 a barrel.
 Benchmark Brent's front-month contract, July LCON6, settled down 12 cents at $48.81 a barrel.
 It had fallen more than 3 percent during the session.